 - Valid driver’s license.

-1. You are entitled to participate in the selection process in the official language of your choice (English or French) .
+a) You are entitled to participate in the selection process in the official language of your choice.

-9. Various assessment tools may be used in this selection process such as: written test, an interview, reference checks etc.
+j) Various assessment tools may be used in this selection process such as: standardized tests, reference checks, written tests, an interview, etc.

 We thank all those who apply.
 Only those selected for further consideration will be contacted.